 Statistical Method

-Each treatment had three replicates, a total of 10 fish were sampled for each treatment.
+Each treatment had three replicates, a total of 10 fishes were sampled for each treatment.
 A sample size of 3 (n = 10) was used as true statistical replicate for the purpose of statistical analysis.
 R statistical program (v.
 4.0.2) was used for all statistical analysis (R Core Team, 2002).
 Microsoft Excel and R statistical program were used to prepare graphs.
 The data were subjected to One-way Analysis of variance (ANOVA) after testing for normalcy and equality of variance of the data by Sheoran et al. (1998).
 O.P.
 Stat was used to compare the means of all the treatments and find if the statistically significant difference between them.
-The data are represented as mean ± SD, and a p < 0.05 was considered statistically significant.
+The data are represented as mean ± SD, and - p < 0.05 was considered statistically significant.

 Result and Discussion –